Domiedev/domiedev.github.io/README.md

-# Domie's Portfolio Website
+# Domie's Portfolio

-Welcome to my personal portfolio website!
+Welcome to my portfolio!
 Here, you will find information about my projects, skills, and more.

 ## About Me

-I am a [brief description about yourself, e.g., a web developer, designer, or software engineer] passionate about [insert your area of interest].
-This portfolio showcases some of my work, and I am constantly adding new projects.
+I am therefore i think or some bs

 ## Website

-Visit my portfolio at [https://domie.github.io](https://domie.github.io).
+Visit my portfolio at [https://domiedev.github.io/](https://domiedev.github.io/).